bean-mhm/flim/README.md

 ## Introduction

-flim is an experimental film emulation transform that can be used for:
+**flim is an experimental film emulation transform** that can be used for:

 1. Displaying Digital Open-Domain (HDR) Images
 2. Color Grading
 3. Post-Processing in Video Games and Shaders ("tone-mapping")

+flim comes with 2 presets, but you can add your own presets with their custom parameters!
+  - **default**: The default preset provides a generic look that works well on most images.
+  - **gold**: Gives a tastier, more dramatic look.

 ## Eye Candy